swotai/tesla_lyrics/README.md

 Suggest to mount the `.env` as a bind mount

+### Google App Engine

+1. Store env vars in Google Cloud’s Build Trigger
+2. Read in env vars from the Build Trigger in one of its build steps
+3. Write env vars to a local .env file
+4. Import env vars from .env to your Node.js app using dotenv package

 ### Other necessary preparation

 [How to get a node/express app production ready](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Express_Nodejs/deployment)